awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 ## Upgrade Paths<a name="upgrade-paths"></a>

 There are two upgrade paths, which use two different AWS Systems Manager Automation documents\.
 + `[AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html)`\.
-This script creates an Amazon Machine Image \(AMI\) from a Windows Server 2008 R2 instance in your account and upgrades this AMI to Windows Server 2012 R2\.
+This script creates an Amazon Machine Image \(AMI\) from a supported version instance \(Windows Server 2008 R2, 2012 R2 or 2016\) in your account and upgrades this AMI to a supported version of your choice \(Windows Server 2012 R2, 2016 or 2019\)\.
 This multi\-step process can take up to two hours to complete\.
+To upgrade your Windows Server 2008 R2 instance to Windows Server 2016 or 2019, an in\-place upgrade is performed twice because directly upgrading Windows Server 2008 R2 to Windows Server 2016 or 2019 is not supported\.

-  In this workflow, the automation creates an AMI from the instance and then launches the new AMI in the VPC and subnet you provide\.
-The automation workflow performs an in\-place upgrade from Windows Server 2008 R2 to Windows Server 2012 R2\.
+  In this workflow, the automation creates an AMI from the instance and then launches the new AMI in the subnet you provide\.
+The automation workflow performs an in\-place upgrade from a supported version to the selected one\.
 It also updates or installs the AWS drivers required by the upgraded instance\.
 After the upgrade is complete, the workflow creates a new AMI and terminates the upgraded instance\.
+When the in\-place upgrade is performed twice, the automation will create two AMIs\.
 + `[AWSEC2\-CloneInstanceAndUpgradeSQLServer](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeSQLServer.html)`\.
 This script creates an AMI from an Amazon EC2 instance running SQL Server 2008 R2 SP3 in your account, and then upgrades the AMI to SQL Server 2016 SP2\.
 This multi\-step process can take up to two hours to complete\.

   In this workflow, the automation creates an AMI from the instance and then launches the new AMI in the subnet you provide\.
 The automation then performs an in\-place upgrade of SQL Server 2008 R2 to SQL Server 2016 SP2\.
 After the upgrade is complete, the automation creates a new AMI before terminating the upgraded instance\.